conedevelopment/cone-site/src/application-development.md

 hero:
     title:
         caption: "We Are Crafting<br><span class='highlighted'>Web Based Applications</span>"
-    description: "We are using up-to-date and reliable technologies to develop the end-product."
+    description: "With the help of Laravel and other reliable technologies, we can help you to achieve your goals better."
     classes: "hero--center hero--font-size:small hero--padding-block:small"
 testimonial:
     classes: "l-testimonial--primary"